ridwanbejo/awesome-tech-company-blogs/README.md

 * Most articles are covering computer science, big data, cloud infrastructure, internal engineering practice or anything related to IT
 * Find particular country of the company HQ (e.g. Indonesia, Singapore, USA, etc)
 * Put the tech company and the URL in markdown file for particular country
+* Sort the tech company list by using your text editor
 * Your MR will be reviewed by the reviewer

 ## List of available countries